mahmudstat/lectures/docs/02-prob.md

 If two events $A$ and $B$ do not affect each other, they are called independent events.

-Let,
+Let the events,

-Event $A$ = Head appears when a coin is tossed
+$A$ = Head appears when a coin is tossed

-Event $B$ = Head appears when the coin is tossed again
+$B$ = Head appears when the coin is tossed again

 These two events are independent, assuming the first toss does not alter the properties of the coin.